CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 info: serving app on http://127.0.0.1:3333
 ```

-Go to `http://localhost:3333/restaurants` in a browser: you should see the following JSON data (formatted differently depending on your browser and extensions, and of course the dates will differ):
+Go to `http://localhost:3333/restaurants` in a browser.
+You should see the following JSON data (formatted differently depending on your browser and extensions, and of course the dates will differ):

 ```json
 [